PeppeL-G/bagawork/docs/code-files/src/routes/(other)/documentation/box/+page.md

 ## `bottom()` - Bottom aligning the box
-If you have given the `Box` component a height, it will by default be centered at the space given to it by its parent layout.
-Use the configuration method `bottom()` to tell the `Box` component that is should be at the bottom instead.
+If you use the configuration method `height()`, the child will by default be centered at the space given to it by its parent layout.
+Use the configuration method `bottom()` to tell the `Box` component that the child should be to the bottom instead.

 ::: tip Example